 Doisy Vedrines – 30 ha, 96% Semillon + 4% Sauvignon Blanc/Muscadelle.
 Fragrant acacia flower and peaches on the nose, quite elegant with finesse, fine acidity and depth on the palate, lingering finish.
 Tasty and attractive.
 92-93p.

-Filhot – 62 ha, 50% Sémillon, 40% Sauvignon Blanc, 10% Muscadelle Intense aromas of pineapple, sweet grapefruit and some mango on the nose, great cooperation between sweetness and acidity on the palate, Great length too combined with very appetizing honeyed finish.
+Filhot – 62 ha, 50% Sémillon, 40% Sauvignon Blanc, 10% Muscadelle Intense aromas of pineapple, sweet grapefruit and some mango on the nose, great cooperation between sweetness and acidity on the palate, Great length too combined with a very appetizing honeyed finish.
 Excellent effort for the vintage.
 94-95p.

 Guiraud - 25 ha, 65% Semillon + 35% Sauvignon Blanc.
 Botrytized aromas of grapefruit and orange peel on the nose, harmonious on the palate, finesse and elegance, acidity here supports greatly sweetness and vice-versa.
-Finishes with creamy honeyed aftertaste.
+Finishes with a creamy honeyed aftertaste.
 Excellent effort.
 94-95p.

 Lafaurie Peyraguey - 30 ha, 93% Semillon + 7% Sauvignon Blanc.
 Very deep and intense nose of sweet pineapple, grapefruit and orange peel.
 Very concentrated and powerful on the palate yet with flair and grace.
 Striking acidity and sweetness.
-Sophisticated and with mega-long heather honey finish.
+Sophisticated and with a mega-long heather honey finish.
 Exceptional stuff.
 96-97p.